MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/7-adding.md

 [TODO: Figure out path for pqtest.md]

-Below are sample instructions on how custom tests can be added:
+The instructions for adding custom tests are as follows:

 * Create a `Custom` folder under `testframework\tests\TesSuites`.
 * Create a PQ file with the M Query that needs to be tested and place it in the `Custom` directory.
 * Create a settings file `CustomSettings.json` under `testframework\tests\ConnectorConfigs\<Connector Name>\Settings` folder.
 Add the paths for test folder `"QueryFilePath": "TestSuites/Custom"` and the parameter query file `"ParameterQueryFilePath": "ParameterQueries/<Connector Name>/<Connector Name>.parameterquery.pq"` in it.
 * Run the test first time to generate the PQOut output file.
-* Subsequent runs will validate the output generated with the PQOut output file.
+* Subsequent runs validate the output generated with the PQOut output file.
-* Please review the documentation in [pqtest.md](https://dev.azure.com/powerbi/Power%20Query/_git/DataConnectors?path=/PowerQuerySDKTestFramework/docs/PowerQuerySdkTools/Tools/PQTest/pqtest.md&_a=preview&version=GBmaster) in the DataConnectors repo for more information on creating new tests using the compare command.
+* Review the documentation in [pqtest.md](https://dev.azure.com/powerbi/Power%20Query/_git/DataConnectors?path=/PowerQuerySDKTestFramework/docs/PowerQuerySdkTools/Tools/PQTest/pqtest.md&_a=preview&version=GBmaster) in the DataConnectors repo for more information on creating new tests using the compare command.

 ## Reference for various configurations and options